particle-iot/docs/src/content/reference/device-os/firmware.md

 {{note op="start" type="note"}}
 WPA Enterprise is only supported on the Photon and P1.

-WPA2 Enterprise support will be added in a future version of Device OS for the P2 and Photon 2.

-It is not supported on the Argon.
+It is not supported on the Argon, P2, and Photon 2.
 {{note op="end"}}

 Credentials can be set using [WiFiCredentials class](#wificredentials-class).